adamsilver/fdpb/03-book-a-flight.md

 > “The way you should ask for dates depends on the types of date you’re asking for.”

-Let's step through some of the main types of dates and see how we can handle them.
-Then we can see if any match up to the case of choosing a date to fly on.
+Let's step through some of the main types of dates to see what interface is best for users.
+Then we can see if any of those are suited to the contex of our problem: choosing a date to fly on.

 #### Dates From Documents

+Here's what GDS says about asking for dates that are found on documents and other physical items users may need to reference:

 > “If you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
-This will make it easier for users to copy it across accurately.*
+This will make it easier for users to copy it across accurately.

-The expiry date from “Checkout” falls perfectly under this category.
+The expiry date from chapter 2, “Checkout” falls under this category.
 As the expiry date is just 4 characters with an optional slash, we gave users a single text box that matches the expected format.
 Essentially, users just copy with they see.
 Easy.

 #### Memorable Dates

 A memorable date is one that you remember easily such as your date of birth.
-Typing 6 digits unassisted into a text box is much quicker than scrolling, swiping and clicking through multiple years and months within a calendar.
+Typing 6 digits unassisted into a text box is much quicker than scrolling, swiping and clicking through multiple years, months and days within a calendar.

-In this case, you should use three text boxes: one for day, month and year.
+Memorable dates are best represented by three text boxes: one for day, month and year.
 Why three?
 Because it solves the locale and formating issues mentioned earlier.

 ![memorable date](./images/03/memorable-date.png)